-To fish on any canal, river, reservoir or lake, you will need a rod license:
+To fish on any canal, river, reservoir or lake, you will need a rod licence:

-Anyone aged 13 and over must have a valid Environment Agency rod license (from April 2018 it will be anyone 13 and over).
+Anyone aged 13 and over must have a valid Environment Agency rod licence (from April 2018 it will be anyone 13 and over).

 This gives you permission to fish the actual stretch of water.
 In most cases you need to contact the local angling club as they manage the fishing rights for their stretch of water on our behalf.